ria-ee/X-Road-scripts/README.md

   Server.
 * X-Road members to collect other members Health data.

+When using MySQL as Zabbix database pay attention to Zabbix installation guide!
+You need to use **"collate utf8_bin"** database creation parameter because service names and versions are case sensitive in X-Road and "service.v1" is not equal to "Service.V1".

 **NB!
 Tested with Zabbix 3.0 LTS, 3.4 and 4.0 LTS.**

 [zabbix_cron.sh](zabbix/zabbix_cron.sh) - Sample shell script that can